iszczesniak/cpp/memory/index.md

 though doesn't apply to other constructors.
 However, we need to note that the standard calls it the **copy/move elision**.

+The modern call convention enabled efficient returning by value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
+We need to know that an *optimization* is offered by a compiler: RVO has never been standardized, there is even no mention of it in the standard.

 There used to be two versions of the RVO: named and unnamed.
 In C++11 both became the constructor elision.
 However, in C++17, what used to be the unnamed RVO became the *materialization*.

+### Former named RVO

 The following example demonstrates a use case for the C++17 elision (formerly for the named RVO): returning a non-static local variable that is not a parameter.

 ```cpp
 {% include_relative elide.cc %}